ViRb3/pi-encrypted-boot-ssh/README.md

   - [On the Raspberry Pi](#on-the-raspberry-pi)
   - [Avoiding SSH key collisions](#avoiding-ssh-key-collisions)
   - [Resources](#resources)

+## Requirements
+- Raspberry Pi
+- OS image
+- SD card
+  - make sure there is enough space for the OS

+While this guide operates directly on the SD card, you can easily work on an image file instead and then flash the result to an SD card.
+This can be done by creating _two_ copies of the initial OS image file and mounting both via [kpartx](https://linux.die.net/man/8/kpartx).
+One will be readonly and used to fill the new, empty, encrypted root partition of the other.

 ## On the host
 Install dependencies.
 Assuming the host is `x86-64` and the Raspberry Pi is `aarch64`/`arm`, emulation will be required.